Shavonte Zellous

-Shavonte Zellous (born August 28, 1986) is an American-Croatian professional basketball player who plays for ESB Villeneuve-d'Ascq of the Ligue Féminine de Basketball.
+Shavonte Sade Zellous (born August 28, 1986) is an American-Croatian professional basketball player who plays for Perfumerías Avenida of the Liga Femenina de Baloncesto.
 She was a standout basketball player at the University of Pittsburgh.
 Zellous was drafted 11th in the first round of the 2009 WNBA draft by the Detroit Shock.

 Professional career

 As a rookie in 2009, Zellous ranked second among rookies in points (11.9), was second overall in the league in free throws made (155) and averaged 1.8 assists per game.
 Zellous scored in double digits in 21 of the 34 games played during her first season and earned honors by making the WNBA All-Rookie Team, the lowest draft selection to ever make the All-Rookie team up until that point.
 Zellous was a member of the Indiana Fever team that won the WNBA championship in 2012 and was named a WNBA All-Star in 2013.

 In February 2013, Zellous signed a multi-year contract with the Fever.
 In the 2013 season, Zellous almost doubled her scoring average, from 7.5 ppg in 2012 to 14.7 ppg in 2013.
 This improvement, coupled with increases in rebounding and shooting percentage helped her to win the WNBA Most-Improved player award in 2013.

 On February 1, 2016, Zellous signed with the New York Liberty.
 Her WNBA averages include 39.5% in Field Goals, 80.3% in free throws, and 9.2 PPG.

 On April 11, 2019, Zellous signed with the Seattle Storm.

 On March 31, 2021, Zellous signed with the Washington Mystics, appearing in 28 games during the season.